bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 #### Average Case

-The following number of items were inserted in sequential order into a red-black tree:
+The following table shows the minimum, average and maximum gas cost for the insertion of items in a **random** order and removal of items from a red-black tree:

 Items  | Ins Min | Ins Avg  | Ins Max | Rem Min | Rem Avg | Rem Max
 ------:| -------:| --------:| -------:| -------:| -------:| -------: